 Qualitative Reasoning Section of the GRE

-The Qualitative Reasoning section of the GRE exam has two sections each lasting 35 minute per section and containing 20 multiple choice questions per section.
-Each question appears either independently as a discrete question or as part of a set of questions called a Data Interpretation set. all the questions in a Data Interpretation set are based on the same data presented in tables, graphs or other displays of data.
+The Qualitative Reasoning section of the GRE has two sections, each lasting 35 minutes per section and containing 20 multiple-choice questions per section.
+Each question appears independently as a discrete question or part of a set of questions called a Data Interpretation set.
+All the questions in a Data Interpretation set are based on the same data presented in tables, graphs, or other data displays.

-You are allowed to use a basic calculator on the Quantitative Reasoning measure.
+You can use a basic calculator on the Quantitative Reasoning measure.
 For the computer-based test, the calculator is provided on-screen.
-For the paper-based test, a handheld calculator is provided at the test center.
+A handheld calculator is provided at the test center for the paper-based test.

 There are four types of questions:

 The Quantitative Comparison questions ask you to compare two quantities -Quantity A and Quantity B - and then determine which of the following statements describes the comparison:

 i.
 Quantity A is greater.

 ii.
 Quantity B is greater.